anonymoussepaperauthor/More-Consensus-Less-Confusion/RQ2/README.md

-# RQ2 — The Fixes: What Configuration Changes Reduce Performance Instability?
+# RQ2 — The Fixes:

 ## Research Question

-> Which factors drive performance instability in SE optimization, and what configuration changes can reduce it without sacrificing optimization quality?
+> Which factors drive performance instability, and what configuration changes reduce it without sacrificing optimization quality?

 ## Factors Investigated